Law and Disorder

-On investigation he discovered Police Constable Bell of the North Riding Constabulary lying at the side of the road covered in blood, and in a semi-conscious state.
-He helped the constable into his cottage and did what he could.
+On investigation he discovered Police Constable Bell of the North Riding Constabulary lying at the side of the road covered in blood and in a semi-conscious state.
+Mr Howland helped the constable into his cottage and did what he could for him.

 The Murderous Assault

 On Thursday 20th December PC Bell was on duty, patrolling the high road between Stillington and Sutton on the Forest, when he heard someone chopping in a field near Stillington which was owned by Mr Ralph Appleby of Moxby.
 Knowing there was a large holly tree in that field he waited a short while and a man appeared on the road leading a dun coloured pony pulling a cart: the cart was piled high with holly.
 This man was George Marshall Earle, a 41 year old gardener’s labourer from Bramley near Leeds, but a native of York who knew the area well.
 PC Bell charged him with stealing the holly, at which time Earle said he didn't realise he was doing anything wrong.
 He said he would come quietly, hoping he might be let off, so PC Bell didn't handcuff him.
 Leading the pony the PC started to take his prisoner to Easingwold.